tammyhart/weather-widget/README.md

 - **Create React App:** A quick way to spin up a modern React app.
 TypeScript template was utilized
 - **Tailwind CSS:** CSS framework for rapid UI develeopment.
+- **Date-fns:** Simple date formatting

+## Notes

+If more time was allotted, I would have done some more organizing such as:

+- collected all types in separate directory
+- collected all minor/layout components in their own directory

+Styling improvements I would have made:

+- iconography for each weather list item
+- colors based on day/night and conditions

+Functional improvements:

+- utilize geolocation API for location field autofill
+- dark mode detection

 # Getting Started with Create React App